-- url Sets the broker URL to connect to. - mode Read ('r') or write ('w') from the stream. - group\id The consumer group ID from which to read.
-Generated automatically if not specified. - Returns An open connection to the client, either a Producer instance in write mode or a Consumer instance in read mode. - Raises ValueError If the mode is not set to read/write, if more than one topic is specified in write mode, or if more than one broker is specified hop.io.list\topics(url: str, auth: Union[bool, hop.auth.Auth] = True)
+- url Sets the broker URL to connect to. - mode Read ('r') or write ('w') from the stream. - group_id The consumer group ID from which to read.
+Generated automatically if not specified. - ignoretest When True, read mode will silently discard test messages. - Returns An open connection to the client, either a Producer instance in write mode or a Consumer instance in read mode. - Raises ValueError If the mode is not set to read/write, if more than one topic is specified in write mode, or if more than one broker is specified hop.io.list_topics(url: str, auth: Union[bool, hop.auth.Auth] = True)